-Apache is a world’s most popular, cross platform HTTP web server that is commonly used in Linux and Unix platforms to deploy and run web applications or websites.
+Apache is the world’s most popular, cross-platform HTTP web server that is commonly used in Linux and Unix platforms to deploy and run web applications or websites.
 Importantly, it’s easy to install and has a simple configuration as well.

 In this article, we will show how to check Apache web server uptime on a Linux system using different methods/commands explained below.

 systemctl command is a utility for controlling the systemd system and service manager; it is used it to start, restart, and stop services, and beyond.

 The systemctl status sub-command, as the name states are used to view the status of a service, you can use it to check the running status of your Apache web server.

 $ sudo systemctl status apache2 #Debian/Ubuntu # systemctl status httpd #RHEL/CentOS/Fedora

 2. Apachectl Command

 The apachectl command is used to control and manage the Apache, which is primarily used for starting, stopping, and restarting the Apache web server, as well as performing other administrative tasks.

 $ sudo apachectl start [Start Apache web server] $ sudo apachectl stop [Stop Apache web server] $ sudo apachectl restart [Restart Apache web server] $ sudo apachectl graceful [Gracefully Restart Apache web server] $ sudo apachectl configtest [Check Apache Configuration] $ sudo apachectl -V [Check Apache Version] $ sudo apachectl status [Check Apache Status]

 The apachectl command can be used to enable or disable Apache modules, including the mod_status module, which provides an interface that displays information about the Apache web server’s current status and performance.